ncguilbeault/BonZeb/_pages/basics.md

 Subjects are a type of sink, meaning they simply pass along the input from upstream nodes to downstream nodes without modifying the input.
 In this example, subjects were used to provide each timer with a relevant variable name.
 Visualizing the outputs of the subjects rather than their associated upstream node allows us to distinguish which data stream we are visualizing.

-Different types of subjects produce different behaviours.
-`PublishSubject` changes a cold observable sequence into a hot sequence.
-`ReplaySubject` turns a hot sequence into a cold sequence.
-`BehaviorSubject` is similar to `ReplaySubject` except that it will wait for subscription even if the sequence it is broadcasting has been terminated.
-The `MulticastSubject` pushes values from one data stream into a subject originating from another data stream.
-`SubscribeSubject` gives access to the observables of a subject.
-Depending on where subjects are placed inside of group nodes, they will only broadcast the subject within the group node and not to the entire global workflow.
-More information about subjects can be found [here](https://bonsai-rx.org/docs/subjects/).

 It is important to understand the difference in behaviors between subjects.
 In the example below, a `Timer` is set to fire every 2 seconds.